ADHD shows an aberrant response to expected reward as well as to received reward.

 -

-Nucleus accumbens shell: very marked increased dopaminergic response
+Nucleus accumbens shell: very significantly increased dopaminergic response

-A strong phasic dopamine response is a respresentative of an unexpected positive perception that turns out better than expected, e.g., for a surprising reward.
+A strong phasic dopamine response is a representative of an unexpected positive perception that is better than the expectation, e.g. for a surprising reward.
 Expected rewards do not correlate with phasic dopamine bursts in the striatum.

-There is evidence that motivation-related dopamine dynamics do not result from firing of VTA dopamine cells but may reflect local influences on forebrain dopamine varicosities:
+There is evidence that motivational dopamine dynamics do not result from the firing of VTA dopamine cells, but may reflect local influences on forebrain dopamine varicosities:

 The mesolimbic dopamine projection sent from the VTA to the nucleus accumbens encodes reward prediction errors.
 These are important as learning signals for behavioral adaptation.

-However, the actual release of dopamine in the nucleus accumbens is more consistent with the value of reward expectancy, a motivational signal that promotes approach behavior.
+However, the actual release of dopamine in the nucleus accumbens corresponds more to the value of reward anticipation, a motivational signal that promotes approach behavior.

-This discrepancy could be due to changes in tonic firing of dopamine neurons, or a fundamental disconnect between firing and release.
+This discrepancy could be due to changes in the tonic firing of the dopamine neurons, or to a fundamental separation between firing and release.

-Dopamine release in the nucleus accumbens nucleus and ventral prelimbic cortex correlates with reward expectancy.
+Dopamine release in the nucleus accumbens core and the ventral prelimbic cortex correlates with reward anticipation.